 Atrial fibrillation (AFib) is a type of arrhythmia that may cause symptoms like heart palpitations and shortness of breath.
-When other medical interventions fail to relieve your symptoms, Anita Banerjee, MD, FACC, and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, may recommend atrial fibrillation ablation.
+When other medical interventions fail to relieve your symptoms, Anita Banerjee, MD, FACC, and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Fredericksburg, Virginia, may recommend atrial fibrillation ablation.
 This minimally invasive procedure helps the heart maintain normal rhythm, reducing AFib symptoms.
 To find out more about atrial fibrillation ablation and how it may help you, call the office or request an appointment online today.

 Atrial fibrillation ablation is a procedure for AFib, an arrhythmia that causes an irregular or erratic heartbeat.